Manchester Community Development Program Manager Heather Guerette, 860-647-3106.

 Funds roof replacements and, when necessary, chimney repairs at income-eligible properties.
 Eligible under 24 CFR 570.202(a)(1)

-Replace existing lights with new LED streetlights in East Side neighborhood.
-Eligible under 24 CFR 570.201(c)
+Replace metal halide streetlights with new LED light fixtures west of McKee St. Eligible under 24 CFR 570.201(c)

 A copy of the plan is available for review at the Planning Department on the 2nd floor of the Lincoln Center, at the Citizen Service Center on the 1st floor of Town Hall, at the Mary Cheney and Whiton Branch libraries, and on the Town’s website: www.townofmanchester.org.